How much is renters insurance?

 Type of residence

-The kind of structure you're renting may play a part in how much you pay.
-Renting a single-family home, duplex, or condo will be costlier than renting an apartment.
-That's because theft is more common in homes than apartments.
+The kind of structure you're renting may influence the cost of your renters insurance per month.
+Renting a single-family home will likely cost more than renting an apartment because theft is considered more common in homes than in apartments.

-Some renters insurance companies may use an insurance score in some states.
-Your insurance score is generally calculated from information on your credit report.
-Insurers value this information because data suggests a correlation between credit history and insurance risk.
-The higher your score, the lower the cost of renters insurance.
+Some renters insurance companies may use an insurance score in certain states.
+Companies calculate your insurance score using information on your credit report and your loss history.
+Insurers value this information because data suggests a correlation between credit and loss history and insurance risk.
+Typically, the higher your score, the lower your renters insurance cost.

 Increasing your coverage limits can raise the cost of your renters insurance policy.
 Choosing a lower renters insurance deductible, the amount you pay out of pocket if you have a claim, will also increase your renters insurance rate.
 On the other hand, choosing a higher deductible will decrease the price of renters insurance.

 Learn more about our available renters insurance coverages.